 Quick verdict

-Replit makes it incredibly easy to turn an idea into a working app with the help of AI.
-It excels at quick prototypes and supports a wide range of project types from web apps, data viz tools, 3D games, agents, and automations.
-However, the new Agent 3 is really slow compared to other AI app builders.
+Replit makes it easy to turn an idea into a working app using AI.
+It excels at quick prototypes and supports a wide range of project types, including web apps, data viz tools, 3D games, agents, and automations.
+However, Agent 3 is slow compared to other AI app builders, and costs can add up fast.

 What is Replit?